Notes on the Geography of The Netherlands: Delft: Traces of the East

 Note the weathervane.

 A shepherd?
 Well, this is the Sint Barbara Klooster (convent), which served as an orphanage from 1579 to 1910.
 It's very near East India House, and during the life of the VOC some 800 boys left from here for the East Indies.
-Girls, too, though that stopped when most died on the voyage out.
+Girls, too, though that stopped when someone noticed that most of the girls died on the voyage out.

 Just as the British took over the work of the East India Company, so, too, did the business of the VOC come to be a Dutch imperial undertaking.
 Here, a short distance from East India House, is the Indian Institute, where generations of colonial administrators were trained before setting sail to careers in the East.

-A Dutch Warren Hastings?
 This is Diederik Durven's house, at Oude Delft 95.
-Dismissed as governor of the East Indies for extortion and corruption, he returned to Delft in 1732, knocked down three houses, and built this manor.
+Dismissed as governor of the East Indies for extortion and corruption, Durven returned to Delft in 1732, knocked down three houses, and built this manor.
 At the time of his death in 1740, he had still failed to vindicate himself.